FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 conditions, including 25% of arrears must be paid in year 1 to qualify for the scheme with a

-payment plan in place over years 2 to 4 for the remaining arrears.--- 21
+payment plan in place over years 2 to 4 for the remaining arrears.
+---
+21

 **Tourism Sector Support Scheme 2021**